llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/use-designated-initializers.rst

 modernize-use-designated-initializers
 =====================================

-Triggers on initializer lists for aggregate type that could be written as designated initializers instead.
+Finds initializer lists for aggregate type that could be written as designated initializers instead.

 With plain initializer lists, it is very easy to introduce bugs when adding